xebia-functional/fetch/docs/src/tut/docs.md

 "com.fortysevendeg" %% "fetch-monix" % "0.3.0-SNAPSHOT"
 ```

-And do some standard imports, we'll need an Scheduler for running our tasks as well as the instance of `FetchMonadError[Task]` that `fetch-monix` provids:
+And do some standard imports, we'll need an Scheduler for running our tasks as well as the instance of `FetchMonadError[Task]` that `fetch-monix` provides:

 ```tut:silent
 import monix.eval.Task